pyrysipila/sipila-infections-dementia/README.md

 The code was created using Stata.
 Use freely but please cite the source as:

-Sipila et al. Hospital-treated infectious diseases and the risk of dementia: multicohort study with replication in the UK Biobank. https://doi.org/10.1101/2020.04.20.20072355.
+Sipila et al. Hospital-treated infectious diseases and the risk of dementia: a large, multicohort, observational study with a replication cohort in the UK Biobank. https://doi.org/10.1101/2020.04.20.20072355.